 The people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.
 Pennsylvania’s public natural resources are the common property of all the people, including generations yet to come.
 As trustee of these resources, the Commonwealth shall conserve and maintain them for the benefit of all the people.

 On this page, the Environmental Law and Sustainability Center is making available relevant legal resources concerning Article I, Section 27.
-This is particularly appropriate after the Pennsylvania Supreme Court’s decision in Robinson Township v.
+This is particularly appropriate after the Pennsylvania Supreme Court’s decisions in Robinson Township v.
 Commonwealth, 83 A.3d 901 (Pa.
-2013), which held three sections of the state’s Oil and Gas Act to be unconstitutional.
-Chief Justice Castille’s plurality opinion relied on Article I, Section 27 as the basis for its decision, and described in some detail what the Environmental Rights Amendment means and how it should be applied.
-It was the first time that Article I, Section 27 had ever been used—even by a plurality—to hold a statute unconstitutional.
+2013), and Pennsylvania Environmental Defense Foundation v Commonwealth, 161 A.3d 911 (Pa.
+2017), which have reinvigorated the Environmental Rights Amendment.

-The Robinson Township decision has brought renewed attention to Article I, Section 27, including judicial attention, and fostered an active conversation among lawyers, judges, policy makers, and the public about the Environmental Rights Amendment.
+These decisions have brought renewed attention to Article I, Section 27, and fostered an active conversation among lawyers, judges, policy makers, and the public about the Environmental Rights Amendment.
 This page is intended to help inform that conversation.

 Amendments to the state constitution must be approved by each house of the General Assembly in two successive legislative sessions, and then approved by a majority of voters in a public referendum.
 Article I, Section 27 was agreed to in the 1969-1970 and 1971-72 sessions of the General Assembly, and approved by the state’s voters on May 18, 1971.
 The history of its passage through the legislature, including amendments made to Article I, Section 27 prior to adoption, thus provides insight into its meaning and applicability.